Monkey AIsland: The Hallucination of Monkey Island

 Interface Classic SCUMM-style verb bar with nine verbs (Walk to, Look at, Pick up, Use, Talk to, Give, Push, Pull, Open), inventory management, and context-sensitive interaction.

-Puzzles A complete six-item puzzle chain requiring item collection, combination, and NPC interaction across all scenes, culminating in a voodoo ritual victory condition.
+Puzzles A complete multi-item puzzle chain requiring item collection, combination, and NPC interaction across all scenes, culminating in a voodoo ritual victory condition.

-Music Procedural Caribbean/calypso soundtrack generated in real time via the Web Audio API.
+Music Basic score generated in real time via the Web Audio API.
 No pre-recorded audio files.

-Script Branching dialogue with fourth-wall-breaking humour throughout.
-Characters acknowledge and mock their AI-generated nature, debate whether they have free will or weighted token probabilities, and question whether anyone actually playtested the game.
+Script Branching dialogue with fourth-wall-breaking attempts at humour throughout.
+Characters acknowledge and mock their AI-generated nature.

 Engine Single-file HTML/CSS/JavaScript application (~1,800 lines), canvas-rendered with DOM overlays for UI, voice audio engine with preloading and playback synchronisation, deployed as a static website.